Always Watching: A Marble Hornets Story: Plot

-Later, they turn the camera on to find an Operator Symbol inside Milo's car.
 The three go on the run, trying to escape the Operator and find out what happened to Dan and his family.
 Eventually, Charlie's informant tells him that Dan used his money to purchase a home in a new location.
-However, they discover that the house has been burnt down.
+Then they discover that the house has been burnt down.
 They locate a storm shelter with a working camera feed that caught everything going on in the house.
 The feed reveals that Dan smothered his daughter Tara (Morgan Bastin) before being killed himself by his wife Rose (Alexandra Holden), who then burned the house down.

 They then go to the local sheriff (George Back), who informs them that Rose survived the fire and that she is locked up in an asylum.
 The three manage to contact Rose, who proceeds to calmly inform them that she believes the monster came into their life because Dan became interested in it.
-However, when she sees the Operator Symbol on Sara's arm, she attacks her.
+When she sees the Operator Symbol on Sara's arm, she attacks her.
 Sara, Milo, and Charlie are forced to leave while medical staff restrains Rose.
 Completely out of options, they decide to make a last stand in a cabin.
 After setting the whole place up with cameras, Milo notices that the camera picked up a detail he missed at the hospital: Rose's mark was gone.

 The crew is then attacked by The Operator.
 Milo hangs himself, believing that if he dies, Charlie and Sara will be safe.
 The Operator seemingly leaves after Milo dies, but Milo's dead body suddenly rises from the ground like a zombie.
 It grabs a pipe and beats Charlie to death before catching and killing Sara.
 Milo then falls to the floor, his eyes a solid white.
 Moments later, The Operator appears, and his movements seemingly loop.
 He then vanishes, and Milo's eyes return to normal.

 The movie ends with Dan and Rose leaving a sale, where Dan has purchased a camera with a "college project tape" inside, presumably a tape from the student film-within-a-film of the original Marble Hornets webseries.